ArsenBaliuk/movies-theme/README.md

 ACF PRO - 5.9.1 (the version on which the theme is developed);
 Cyr-To-Lat - 6.1.0 (optional, used for automatic link transcription)

+The theme files were compiled and minified using Gulp.

 2. To install a theme using the Wordpress visual interface, you must first increase the parameters in the file php.ini: